Today, let’s tackle a tiny-but-frustrating issue…Skype for Business contact photos.

 Mike uses a Mac, and didn’t have the new Skype4B client on it yet.
 He still used Lync for Mac 2011.
 He checked his Options.
 Guess what he found in the Photos Settings?

 That’s right.
-He was set to “Do not show my picture.”
+His client had defaulted to “Do not show my picture” in Options.
 One click to select “Show default picture,” and boom.

 Only a moment later I checked my Skype for Business client.
 Sure enough, Mike’s contact photo displayed.
 I checked my local Photo cache directory (from Point 1), and a .cache file now existed for him.